olitheolix/azrael/README.rst

 License
 =======

-Azrael is licensed under the terms of the AGPL v3.
+Azrael (everything under `azrael/`) is licensed under the terms of the AGPL v3.

+Everything else is (including the Python client and the demos) are licensed under the terms of Apache v2.